-19.60.080 Natural Hazards
+19.32.080 Natural Hazards

-In the C-V zone, construction of permanent structures is not permitted in areas subject to hazards such as floods, landslides, and avalanches.
+In the C-V Zone, construction of permanent structures is not permitted in areas subject to hazards such as floods, landslides, and avalanches.

-19.60.090 Grading - Permit Required
+19.32.090 Grading - Permit Required

-In C-V zones, to eliminate the possibility of erosion and unsightly scars on the mountain slopes, cut-and-fill shall be controlled by standards adopted by the planning commission, which are based on slope and grade analysis, for construction of access roads, private rights-of-way, and building sites.
+In the C-V Zone, to eliminate the possibility of erosion and unsightly scars on the mountain slopes, cut-and-fill shall be controlled by standards adopted by the planning commission, which are based on slope and grade analysis, for construction of access roads, private rights-of-way, and building sites.
 All cut-and-fill surfaces shall be replanted and maintained to negate the possibility of erosion and scarring.
 All grading shall also comply with the requirements of the Uniform Building Code as adopted in Chapter 15.08, Uniform Building Code.

-19.60.100 Natural Vegetation
+19.32.100 Natural Vegetation

-Natural vegetation shall not be removed in the C-V zone unless the site plan and the plan for vegetation clearing is approved by the planning commission for conditional uses, or the development services division director for permitted uses, subject to all the provisions of this chapter.
+Natural vegetation shall not be removed in the C-V Zone unless the site plan and the plan for vegetation clearing is approved by the planning commission for conditional uses, or the development services division director for permitted uses, subject to all the provisions of this chapter.

-19.60.110 Building Materials
+19.32.110 Building Materials

-In the C-V zone, buildings shall be designed to preserve the natural beauty of the canyon area.
+In the C-V Zone, buildings shall be designed to preserve the natural beauty of the canyon area.
 Only those building materials which will blend harmoniously into the natural environment shall be permitted.
 The use of wood, stone and other harmonious materials is encouraged, and the use of bland, unpainted concrete blocks and unpainted metal is prohibited on exterior surfaces.

-19.60.120 Special Provisions Applicable
+19.32.120 Special Provisions Applicable

-Developments in the C-V zone shall be subject to the provisions of Sections 19.10.040 through 19.10.160 of this title, and as set out in Sections 19.60.130 through 19.60.180 of this chapter.
+Developments in the C-V Zone shall be subject to the provisions of Sections 19.24.040 through 19.24.110 of this title, and as set out in Sections 19.32.130 through 19.32.180 of this chapter.

-19.60.130 Lot Area, Width And Slope
+19.32.130 Lot Area, Width And Slope

-In C-V zones, the minimum lot area shall be one-half acre.
+In the C-V Zone, the minimum lot area shall be one-half acre.
 The minimum width of any lot shall be one hundred feet.
 Construction is not permitted where the slope exceeds thirty percent.
 Roads and other vehicular routes shall not cross property having a slope greater than thirty percent unless, after review by the planning commission, it is determined that:

 Appropriate engineering measures can be taken to minimize the impact of the cuts and fills, consistent with the purpose of this chapter; and